ScaleDrone/heroku-docs/DOCS.md

 | permissions | ✔        | A regular expression hash that defined permissions to publish and subscribe to rooms |
 | exp         | ✔        | Unix timestamp expiration time after which the token will not be accepted for processing |

-### Permissions
+#### Permissions

 The permissions claim is used to define which rooms the authenticated user can subscribe or publish to.
 It is possbile to define very detailed permission rules using [regular expressions](http://regexone.com/).
-ScaleDrone uses the popular Perl regular expressions syntax used by most popular programming languages.
+ScaleDrone uses the popular Perl regular expressions syntax used by most programming languages.

 **Example permissions:**